 We can interpret McLuhan a couple of ways, as is often the case with his slippery soundbites: it’s not that Canada is living without “an identity” but instead that Canada is living with multiple identities, layer upon layer of paint.
 Foran relates John Ralston Saul’s phrase of Canada as “perpetually incomplete”; this is not a criticism, but rather a deliberate, conscious sense of being incomplete on purpose, enabling constant forward movement and adaptation.
 (Interestingly reminiscent of our Incomplete City urban development model we pursued at the Bartlett School of Architecture this last year.)

 To be clear, the nation state remains rich with meaning, wet paint or no, and for entirely practical reasons, as well as romantic notions.
 Such a horizon of collective identity and belonging cuts across Appiah’s definition of ‘a people’ — of possessing common ancestry — by uniting around shared ways of living in the same place, enabling the more pragmatic aspect of a shared safety net organised at this level.
 It enables true gems such as a national health service, as well as other meaningful forms of support.
 The welfare state model can possibly only work at this scale—and when it works well, as exemplified by the Nordic countries, almost any form of meaningful assessment reveals it is more broadly successful than any other form of organisation.
 (For example.
 That this view is not broadly understood and shared is due to hegemonic attacks on such systems; or ‘alternative facts’, we might say.
-The Nordic Model is not without issues, of course, a subject I explored tentatively in the last chapter of Trojan Horses & Dark Matter, deploying some somewhat crass graphs with which to do so.)
+The Nordic Model is not without issues, of course, a subject I explored tentatively in the last chapter of Dark Matter and Trojan Horses, deploying some somewhat crass graphs with which to do so.)

 Cultural identity is complex.
 That is the point of it.
 If it was innate and obvious, we wouldn’t have to construct it.
 An age being characterised as having a fear of elites, expertise and apparently facts will shy away from complexity but it is there nonetheless.
 What would it mean to be able to claim cultural and political affinity, as well as business relationships, with more places rather than fewer?